-You can change the horizontal gain, vertical gain, horizontal position, vertical position, gamma LUT, selected line, and bar targets without opening the Lightning Settings menu through on-screen tools.
+You can change the horizontal gain, vertical gain, horizontal position, vertical position, gamma LUT, selected line, and bar targets without using on-screen tools to open the Lightning Settings menu.
 Select the button for the setting you want to adjust.
-All the available tools are located on the top and bottom of the display and are highlighted for a few seconds when the application is first opened or if you select anywhere in the
+The available tools are on the top and bottom of the display.
+They are highlighted for a few seconds when the application is first opened or if you select anywhere in the middle of the application tile.